danbev/learning-crypto/notes/sigstore.md

 ```
 This produces the same output as crane digest.

-Now, sigstore will use this hash to push an image using the hash as part of
+Now, sigstore will use this hash to push an image using that hash as part of
 its name.
 The name of this image can be retrieved using:
 ```console
 $ make triangulate
 cosign triangulate "ttl.sh/danbev-simple-container:2h"
 ttl.sh/danbev-simple-container:sha256-96d13e1500053d6f21aee389b74c5826b3192cda9dd226a6026cef0474a351da.sig
 ```
-Notice that this tag here is the same as the output of the digest command above.
+Notice that the tag here is the same as the output of the digest command above.

 We can use `crane manifest` to see the manifest of this signature image:
 ```console